Arielfoever/Arielfoever/README.md

 ### Hi there 👋 This...
 It's me?
 Okay.

-💬 a.k.a.
-Ariel Xiong, Jiahui Xiong.
-See also my ORCID record.
+💬 See my ORCID record for names.
 > ⚡ A girl who is passionate about technologies, open-source, intelligence, convenience, etc.

 - Chinese / 21 y.o. / College Girl